davidmreed/nonskating.club/content/guides/scorekeeper.md

 - The scorekeepers _both_ record star passes for _both_ teams.
 Since each scorekeeper is watching their own Jam Referee, they need to make sure their counterparts receive notice when a star pass occurs for the other team.
 - Redundancy - the two scorekeepers plus that data in the scoreboard - increases the likelihood that a correct game record can be achieved during statsbook data entry.

----
+### End-of-Period and End-of-Game Responsibilities

+At the end of each period, the scorekeeper should perform a series of steps to validate their points and paperwork.

+1. The jam referees visit the score table to confirm the recording of the last jam's score.
+Points may be corrected only for the final jam. ([Rules 3.5](https://rules.wftda.com/03_scoring.html#errors-in-scoring-score-reporting)).
+2. The scorekeeper completes all of the total verification steps specified in the [Statsbook Manual](https://static.wftda.com/stats/wftda-statsbook-manual.pdf), page 13.
+Note that some of the total elements are considered optional.
+The total columns are particularly helpful to the HNSO when statsbook data entry is done by hand, rather than via export from the scoreboard.
+In that situation, the total columns act as a check on data entry.
+3. The scorekeeper calculates the total score for the period to provide to the Head NSO for the IGRF.

+At the end of the game, the jam referees visit the scorekeepers to confirm final-jam points.
+This process is often misunderstood.
+It's not an opportunity for scorekeepers and referees to chat, or for referees to check math.
+The purpose of the check-in is to ensure that the final-jam points are recorded accurately, because this is the last opportunity to make corrections before the score is finalized.
+When you and your jam referee are satisfied, give an indication (such as a thumbs-up) to the jam timer, who is responsible for terminating the game with a rolling whistle when the score is final.

+### Communicating with the Jam Referee

+Before the game, your assigned Jammer Referee should meet with you to show you their hand signals.
+Echo the signals back to them as they make them.
+Make sure to ask the Jammer Referee what signal they use for "No Initial Trip": there is no standard signal for this, and a number of different conventions are in wide use.

-Your Jam Referee will signal points to you starting when the jammer leaves the Engagement Zone (TODO reference).
+Your Jam Referee will signal points to you starting when the jammer leaves the front of Engagement Zone.
+That's because completing a scoring trip by leaving the front of the Engagement Zone is when the point total for that trip is finalized ([Rules 3.2](https://rules.wftda.com/03_scoring.html#scoring-trips)).

 Many Jam Referees will continue to signal until the jammer enters the Engagement Zone for their next scoring trip.
 You should do the same.
-Remember that your signal may be seen by others throughout the venue, not just by your Jam Referee confirming that you've caught the points.
+Remember that your signal may be seen by others throughout the venue, not just by your Jam Referee: your paired signaling lets everyone on and off the track see what points were awarded, and that they were captured correctly.
+This is a pragmatic and effective convention.
+The details are not formally specified by any document.
+The [JRDA Officiating Procedures 6.2](https://drive.google.com/file/d/1nQym1DTsHeHvTFbodjsR-QmOOa_JlkRc/view) does require that scorekeepers confirm scoring signals but doens't specify how.

 You do not need to echo other signals, such as the Lead sign or No Pass-No Penalty.
 Some scorekeepers do, but it may provoke confusion.

-### Start-of-Game Check-ins

-Before the game, your assigned Jammer Referee should meet with you to show you their hand signals.
-Echo the signals back to them as they make them.
-Make sure to ask the Jammer Referee what signal they use for "No Initial Trip": there is no standard signal for this, and a number of different conventions are in wide use.

-### End-of-Period and End-of-Game Responsibilities

-At the end of each period, the scorekeeper should perform a series of steps to validate their points and paperwork.

-1. The jam referees visit the score table to confirm the recording of the last jam's score.
-Points may be corrected only for the final jam.
-(TODO: cite)
-2. The scorekeeper totals all of the Trip columns to the bottom row, and verifies that the sum of the Trip columns is equal to the sum of the Jam Total column.
-If the game is over, also verify that this sum plus the carried-over Period 1 score is equal to the displayed final score.
-3. The scorekeeper calculates the Period 2 total to provide to the Head NSO for the IGRF.

-## Communication

-### Jam Referee
+The scorekeeper and the jam referee are in constant communication.

 There is no standard signal for "a star pass occurred".
 It is very common for referees and NSOs based in the center of the track to signal this by touching their hands and raising their hands repeatedly, sometimes with a plucking motion.
 This may indicate a star pass for _either_ team.
-You may echo this signal but don't need to.
+You may echo this signal but aren't required to.

 _Always_ make sure that your co-scorekeeper and scoreboard operator are aware of the star pass.

 Situations where an illegal or incomplete star pass occurs can be quite confusing.
 You should always watch and take your cues from your Jam Referee.
-TODO: elaborate

-End of period/game stuff

-The jam referee should signal you points after the jammer leaves the engagement zone to complete a scoring trip, or when the jam ends.
-[WFTDA Officiating Procedures 5.2](https://static.wftda.com/officiating/wftda-officiating-procedures.pdf)

-> [The jam referees] must communicate this score after the Jammer completes each scoring trip
+They have the strongest position and context to parse out who's currently the jammer, whether or not they have the star in their possession.
+Assume that whomever the jam referee is pointing at is the jammer, until proven otherwise.

 If the communication between you and your Jam Referee breaks down, you need to act quickly at the end of the jam.
 Stand up, wave your arms, yell: get the attention of one or more referees.
 This might happen because your Jam Referee neglects to signal points to you, or because you missed the signal for a trip.
+Because the game impact of missed or incorrect points is so significant, because those errors are highly visible, and because the Rules limit the amount of time available to correct them, you are justified in taking whatever action is required to stop gameplay and bring your Jam Referee to the score table for a conference.

 Once you've got a hold of your Jam Referee, you have the 30-second lineup period to resolve your concern before the game flow is disrupted.
 Be concise and specific!
 If you need more time to get it right, the referees or the Jam Timer should call an Official Time Out.
-Because the time window to correct scores is so narrowly defined, and because score discrepancies have major and highly visible game impact, you should not hesitate to stop the game to resolve the issue.

 Scorekeepers generally shouldn't second-guess their Jam Referees on point totals.
 The Jam Referee's position is much better for judging passes, and it is the Jam Referee's primary responsibility to count points.
 You have to interrupt game flow to talk to your Jam Referee if you have a concern, meaning there's some cost to your doing so.
 However, if you're _very sure_ that the Jam Referee made a mistake (such as losing points after a return from the penalty box), do not hesitate to call them over or call an Official Time Out to discuss the issue.

-### Scoreboard Operator and Other Scorekeeper

-Confirming star pass count

-### Penalty Lineup Tracker
+### Validating Star Passes

+For reasons we'll discuss under [Star Passes](#star-passes), it's important for the scorekeepers and the penalty-lineup trackers to stay in sync with one another with respect to Star Passes.
+There's no standardized way to do this.
+It is common for scorekeepers to note "Jam _X_ starting on a _color_ line", referencing the alternating shades of the lines on the scorekeeping paperwork, or simply to confirm "_X_ Star Passes so far".

+Penalty lineup trackers have other, more game-impactful checks to do during most portions of gameplay.
+When possible, some penalty lineup trackers will confirm star pass counts with you, either verbally or with a non-standard signal such as a number of fingers held against the head.
+If this doesn't happen, don't worry; it's not required and the impact of a mistake is post-game data entry.

+If you find you've missed a Star Pass, don't erase and rewrite paperwork.
+Make a margin note.
+See [Corrections to Non-Points Paperwork](#corrections-to-non-points-paperwork).

-## Advanced Scorekeeping Paperwork
+## Additions to the Scorekeeping Paperwork

 Many experienced scorekeepers go beyond what's specified in the Statsbook Manual.
 The conventions you adopt should always be _additive_, not _contrastive_: you can write down more information than the Statsbook Manual requires in the margins or un-marked areas of your paperwork, but do not make non-standard marks in standard spaces.
 This will produce confusion for your Head NSO when they complete the statsbook.